Mollie Holman: Personal life

-Mollie Holman was born on 18 June 1930 in Launceston, Tasmania, Australia.

-Daughter of an influential father William, a physician and radiologist and of homemaker mother Mollie (née Bain), Professor Holman was raised as one of four girls.
-Her father was very supportive of each daughter's intellectual development, and sparked and supported Mollie's interest in physics.
+Mollie Holman was born on 18 June 1930 in Launceston, Tasmania, to William, a physician and radiologist and Mollie (née Bain).
+She had three sisters.
+Her father, supportive of each daughter's intellectual development, supported Mollie's interest in physics.

-Holman died on 20 August 2010.
-She is survived by her sisters Jill, Joan and Lucie and their families.

 Education

-Holman completed a Bachelor of Science (BSc) degree at the University of Melbourne in 1952 and a Master of Science (MSc) in 1955.
+Holman attended Launceston Church Grammar School.
+She completed a Bachelor of Science (BSc) degree at the University of Melbourne in 1952 and a Master of Science (MSc) in 1955.
 She then moved to England where she undertook studies at the University of Oxford, completing a doctorate in pharmacology in 1957.
-She received Doctor of Science (DSc) from Monash University in the 1960s.
+She received a Doctor of Science (DSc) from Monash University in the 1960s.